DenisaxF/ProiectRobotics/README.md

 - Interfacing

 Arduino controls each component using digital/analog pins and generates PWM signals for the servo motor and motors.

+### Energy Consumption
+- DC Motors: approx. 120-150mA per motor during operation.
+- Water Pump: around 200-300mA at startup.
+- Arduino Uno: consumes approximately 50mA.
+- Servo Motor: variable consumption, between 100-250mA, depending on the load.
+- The total power supply must be sufficient for all components, so an external 6-12V battery with enough current (>2A) is recommended.

 ## Software Design